HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 A possible condition is:

-- **Not Reportable** - The information provided conclusively does not meet reporting criteria.
+- **Not Reportable** - The information provided conclusively does not meet reporting criteria for a triggered condition.

 Some decision support systems may not be able to fully differentiate between possible conditions that are **Not Reportable** and those that **May be Reportable** if additional information is provided.
 In these circumstances there may only be a reportabilty determination of: